jhoffner/rendezvous.js/README.md

-#rendezvous.js is a is a node.js service bus messaging component designed to provide effortless realtime, queued and scheduled messaging functionality
+## Description

-TODO
+rendezvous.js is a is a node.js service bus messaging component designed to provide effortless realtime, queued and scheduled messaging functionality

 ## Installation